 Master of Arts in European Interdisciplinary Studies

 The advanced Master of Arts in European Interdisciplinary Studies provides students with the wider perspective on Europe and prepares them for international careers.
-It attracts every year students from a wide variety of disciplinary backgrounds including law, economics, political and social sciences, history, journalism, or languages.
+It attracts every year students from a wide variety of disciplinary backgrounds including law, economics, political and social sciences, history, journalism, or foreign languages.

 The programme is delivered by around 100 leading academics and practitioners from Europe and beyond.
 Two intensive study trips in Europe and its neighbourhood provide students with exclusive field experience and invaluable knowledge.

-The academic programme in the first semester equips students with advanced general knowledge to analyse the foundations of European integration.
+The academic programme in the first semester equips students with advanced knowledge to analyse the foundations of European integration.
 Students specialise in a particular area by taking courses in one of the four thematic majors of the second semester.

 Master of Arts in Transatlantic Affairs (MATA)